 The earthquake of November 2019 caused several damages to some of the oldest and important cultural heritage assets in Albania, same way it affected the Castle of Preza, more precisely its most impacted and damaged structures were the clock tower, the consecutive round tower and the fortification wall in between.

-Thanks to the financial support from the Ambassadors Fund for Cultural Preservation(AFCP), CHwB Albania under the supervision of the National Institute of Cultural Heritage, realized the restoration project focused specifically on these damaged structures in Preza in order to give this picturesque asset back to its community and curious tourists.
+Thanks to the financial support from the Ambassadors Fund for Cultural Preservation(AFCP) and Sweden, CHwB Albania under the supervision of the National Institute of Cultural Heritage, realized the restoration project focused specifically on these damaged structures in Preza in order to give this picturesque asset back to its community and curious tourists.
 Currently the project is in the phase of implementation since the 2nd of April and is planned to be finalised in 6 months time.

 In order to design the interventions, a very important preceding step, has been studying the monument’s life cycle, history and its different intervention phases through the years, so as to be more faithful to the originality and identity of the monument.